elwandyTD/blanja-react/README.md

 ## Description

-An E-commerce website thar we can buy and sell new or used goods called Blanja which is created using bootstrap frameworks.
+An E-commerce website thar we can buy and sell new or used goods called Blanja which is created using framework bootstrap for style and ReactJs for development app.

 ## Features